lleyton-cave/blueberryflower/readme.txt

 <rename> defines whether to rename images this can be helpful for images in a set sequence where a walk path can be defined and relies upon a .txt file called labels.txt with each row containing a name for the corresponding image

 check flowercount.py for requirements

+model was trained from a set of images taken on an iphone 16 and may not generalise well to other sensors and environments